On Variance Estimation of Random Forests with Infinite-Order U-statistics: Methodology

-\end{proposition} The proof is deferred to Appendix \ref{sec:append:varUmatch}.
-It is interesting to note that when fixing the total number of trees $M \cdot B$ and let $M \geq 2$, the variance of $\UincMatch$ is always smaller than the variance of $\Uinc$ given in \eqref{eq:var Uinc = varU + xik}.
+\end{proposition} The proof is collected in Appendix \ref{sec:append:varUmatch}.
+We should note that when fixing the total number of kernels, $M \cdot B$ and let $M \geq 2$, the variance of $\UincMatch$ is always smaller than the variance of $\Uinc$ given in \eqref{eq:var Uinc = varU + xik}.
 However, these two are identical when $M = 1$.